ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/type_expansion/dp-type_expansion.md

   ```
 </details>

-Save the file back to the `game_DSPRE_contents` folder and save your project with DSPRE.
+Save the file back to the `game_DSPRE_contents/arm9/` folder and save your project with DSPRE.
 You should now see the Fairy Type icon displayed correctly in the Pokémon summary screen.

 <details>
   <summary>For informational purposes, these are the Mystery Type palette and icon files</summary>